RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-10-18-newsletter.md

 ### Talks

-- On 10th September, our own Bob Turner gave presented the results of the University of Sheffield Research Software Survey (2020) at SeptembRSE.
+- On 10th September, our own Bob Turner presented the results of the University of Sheffield Research Software Survey (2020) at SeptembRSE.
 More details about the talk, including a video of the session can be found on our [blog](https://rse.shef.ac.uk/blog/2021-09-10-bob-septrse/).
 - On the 25th September, our own Anna Krystalli participated on a panel entitled [Engaging the community in research reproduction](https://metascience2021.org/events/engaging-the-community-in-research-reproduction/)  at [Metascience 2021 Conference](https://metascience2021.org/).
 A video of the session can be found on the [Centre for Open Science's YouTube channel](https://www.youtube.com/watch?v=nUWFYSF_l9k&t=1s).